-High school juniors and seniors, who have a 3.0 GPA or higher on a 4.0 scale, upon written approval of their principal and approval of the College Registrar, may enroll for up to six (6) semester hours per semester for the fall and spring semesters only.
+High school juniors and seniors, who have a 3.0 GPA or higher on a 4.0 scale, upon written approval of their principal and approval of the University Registrar, may enroll for up to six (6) semester hours per semester for the fall and spring semesters only.
 Additional hours may be taken upon special request to the Provost.
 Transcripts from Southwest are available after high school graduation.
 A letter will be written to validate that the student has completed the course and the grade received in the class.
 In order to validate college credit, students must submit an official transcript to the Office of the Registrar after high school graduation.
-Tuition for the Dual Credit will be 20% of the undergraduate tuition rate.
+The first online college credit is free, after that tuition for the Dual Credit will be 20% of the undergraduate tuition rate.